 To be doubly sure of the abilities of your new alternator, turn on all the electronic accessories of your vehicle, such as the radio, fan, lights, and others.
 When you switch the car off, the voltage reading should be at least 13 volts with these accessories on and not less than 12.6 volts.

 As stated above, any deviation from the stipulated amount of volts implies something is wrong.
 Otherwise, your car is ready to continue serving you.

 How long does it take to replace an alternator?

+When it comes to switching a faulty component with a new one, the big question is – how long does it take to replace an alternator?
 It takes a professional about two hours to change a car’s alternator, provided all the necessary parts and tools are available.

 You can change your car’s alternator using the steps described above.
 Still, the time you would use to finish the procedure successfully depends on your history and capabilities with cars.
 Nevertheless, no matter your disposition with vehicles, you should be able to change and test an alternator in less than five hours if you follow the steps right.

 How much do professionals take to replace an alternator?

 The best place you can get quality alternator replacements is at a dealership.
 They use original equipment manufacturer (OEM) parts, eliminating the need to worry about the quality of the components used for the replacement procedure.

 Replacing an alternator at a dealership costs more than replacing it at a local auto shop.
 Your bill could be approximately $500 or more (parts and labor).

 If you opt to go with a local auto mechanic, they charge less but might use aftermarket parts.
 Aftermarket alternators come with a lot of risks due to their power-hunger nature.
 These risks include battery and engine death due to inadequate power.